Ginden/blinkstick-node-v2/README.md

 import { AnimationBuilder } from '@ginden/blinkstick-v2';

 const complexAnimation = AnimationBuilder.startWithBlack(50)
-  // Add black-read-black pulse over 1 second .addPulse('red', 1000)
+  // Add black-red-black pulse over 1 second .addPulse('red', 1000)
   // Appends new animation to the end of the current one .append(